LeeBergstrand/Genbank-Downloaders/README.md

 Genbank-Downloaders
 ===================

-A series of small Bio-Python scripts for downloading sequence data off NCBI's Genbank.
+A series of small Biopython scripts for downloading sequence data off NCBI's Genbank.

 Here is a short description of each script: